MohamadHashem/AGE_calculator/README.md

+# Age Calculator
-it's an python app that take your name date of birth and give you your age
+It's a simple python application which takes your name and birthdate then displays your current age.